By Dr. Peter C. Lugten

 TI cannot be used to support a retrocausal claim to precognition for two reasons: (1) there are no ACWs returning from the future; any OWs pending the return of an ACW are in “prespacetime” and any transactions occur in the “eternally present”.
 (2) the ACW is not allowed to return any information about the absorber to the emitter.

 Addendum: Professor Sheehan graciously responded to a draft of this article with the following comments.
 First, in the retrocausal model, future-past communications occur along a subject’s worldline, there is nothing to worry about outside the lightcone.
 But an “outside the lightcone” cognition of potent possibilities, as suggested by Kastner, would be necessary to reach one’s future self given that quantum transactions occur instantaneously.
 Secondly, Sheehan argues that Cramer’s experiment on time machines was limited to single particle effects, while precognition likely involves multi-particle systems in the brain, a “terra incognita”, experimentally.
-Finally, no one knows enough right now about quantum mechanics, particularly its application to multi-particle systems, to fully explain or discount retrocausation and precognition.: he and Cyrus are offering a starting point for discussion.
+Finally, no one knows enough right now about quantum mechanics, particularly its application to multi-particle systems, to fully explain or discount retrocausation and precognition: he and Cyrus are offering a starting point for discussion.
 I believe that the future news experiments show, at most, premonition and not precognition.
 To show precognition, the subject would have to foresee a headline “Precognition experiment subject injured in train wreck” and get on the train and be injured any way, a high bar to clear, experimentally.
-Therefore, I believe my article accomplishes its goal of preserving causality, indeterminacy, free will and the second law of thermodynamics.
+I asked him about this after his most recent TSC conference presentaton in Taormina, given on May 23, 2023, and he replied that the answer wasn’t clear, and needed more study.
+I guess he couldn’t foresee it.
+But, at the following TSC conference, in Encinitas, California on August 19, 2023, he again explained precognition as being justified by the Transactional Interpretation, without any mention of his knowledge of the fact that his view had been challenged by Dr. Kastner (Sheehan 2023).
+He retained the diagram depicted in Figure 2 despite the criticism of it.
+He bolstered his theory by citing Marcin Nowakowski’s Internal Observer Model, described in April, 2023, without further explanation.
+This theory compares the perspective of an observer inside a photon with one outside, from which it is causally disconnected (Nowakowski 2023).
+The challenge of reconciling classical, defined and stable notions of space-time is a major hurdle in formalizing quantum field theory within its framework, Nowakowski acknowledges.
+His paper describing the model does not refer to the classical level relationship between past, present and future, let alone communication between them.
+In a personal communication, he wrote that he had discussed the model with Professor Sheehan, concluding that “since the internal observer space is more fundamental than space-time events, at the fundamental level this model allows for retro-causality.
+However, all results are consistent also with quantum mechanical observer (and its reality level) so we do not break any QM rules”.
+It occurs to me that this seems similar to Dr. Kastner’s Quantum Substratum, allowing subluminal, indeterminist premonition only.

 References